Bruxism TMJ Treatment

 TMJ and Bruxism Treatment

 Advances in TMJ diagnosis and treatment allow TMJ dentists like Dr. Mejia to provide relief rather quickly to those of you suffering from TMJ and bruxism.
-Once we have gathered information about your specific problem areas using the most advanced TMJ technology, Dr. Mejia and her TMJ treatment team will offer you TMJ treatment options.
+Once we have gathered information about your specific problem areas using the most advanced TMJ technology, Dr. Mejia and her TMJ treatment team will offer you treatment options.

 You may benefit from Phase I and Phase II treatment depending on the severity of your condition: